You must wear glasses or contact lenses every time you drive if you need them to meet the ‘standards of vision for

 You can reach this standard using glasses with a corrective power not more than (+) 8 dioptres, or with contact lenses.
 There’s no specific limit for the corrective power of contact lenses.

 You must have an uninterrupted horizontal visual field of at least 160 degrees with an extension of at least 70 degrees left and right and 30 degrees up and down.
 No defects should be present within a radius of the central 30 degrees.

 You must tell DVLA if you’ve got any problem with your eyesight that affects either eye.

-You may still be able to renew your lorry or bus licence if you can’t meet these standards but held your licence before 1 January 1997.
+You may still be able to renew your lorry or bus licence if you cannot meet these standards but held your licence before 1 January 1997.

 The practical driving test eyesight test